Kettlebell Calories Burned Calculator

 How many calories does kettlebell training burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 356 calories during 30 minutes of kettlebell training.
-This is based on a MET value of 9.8.
+A person weighing 160 lbs (73 kg) burns approximately 191 calories during 30 minutes of kettlebell training.
+This is based on a MET value of 5 for kettlebell technique practice.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of kettlebell training?

-The MET (Metabolic Equivalent of Task) value for kettlebell training is 9.8.
-This means kettlebell training burns 9.8 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for kettlebell training is 9.8, while the selected training style uses MET 5.
+This means kettlebell technique practice burns 5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is kettlebell training good for weight loss?